Hyvve-Movement/docs/getting-started/quickstart.md

 1. Access your "Campaign Dashboard" to track progress
 2. View real-time analytics on submissions, verification rates, and more
-3. Make adjustments to your campaign if needed (extend duration, increase rewards, etc.)

 ### 4. Export Verified Data

 1. Once your campaign reaches its completion date or goal, click "Export Data"
-2. Use your campaign private key to decrypt the data set
+2. Use your campaign RSA private key to decrypt the data set
 3. Download your verified, AI-ready data in your preferred format

 ## Next Steps